jaredpepper2/IW_TechTest/README.md

       2. The action being performed by Ansible, when the task failed.
       3. The error message.

-*A invite to the Slack channel will be provided with the compiled soloution.
+*A invite to the Slack channel will be provided with the compiled solution.
 If you find that the invite to the Slack channel has expired, then please do not hesitate to contact me at jaredpepper2@gmail.com for a new invite.*

 ## How to Perform Changes on the Host
-Running the following script will perofrm all automated deployments that are described in the playbook onto the target host.
-The script takes one argument, which is the file location of the hosts pirvate key.
+Running the following script will perform all automated deployments that are described in the playbook onto the target host.
+The script takes one argument, which is the file location of the hosts private key.
 Below is an example on how to run the script:

 **How to Run:**
 - Configure_Leodis_Server.sh [*Private key (PEM) file location*]